 - 2/3-1 cup water the more water you use, the creamier it will be, but you will have to cook it longer

-- 2 eggs whites lightly beaten or 1/3 c pasteurized egg white from a carton (can also use one lightly beaten egg, but I prefer the more neutral taste of just the whites).
+- 2 egg whites, lightly beaten or 1/3 c pasteurized egg white from a carton (can also use one lightly beaten egg, but I prefer the more neutral taste of just the whites).

 - A little butter for serving if desired

-- Combine all ingredients except the egg whites in a saucepan, and cover with a lid.
+- Combine the oats, cocoa powder, sweetener, pumpkin pie spice, salt, water, milk, and pumpkin puree in a saucepan, and cover with a lid.

 - Bring to a boil over medium heat, then reduce heat to low to keep mixture at a simmer.